iaaanz/levelup-bot-client/README.md

 # levelup-bot-client-v1

-Client developed in order to manage the operation of the [LevelUpBot](https://github.com/iaaanz/levelup-bot-core-v1)
+Client developed in order to manage the operation of the [LevelUpBot](https://github.com/iaaanz/levelup-bot-core-v1) (currently private).

 ### _Disclaimer:_